MinaProtocol/mina/rfcs/0017-long-fork-consensus.md

 [motivation]: #motivation

-Its not realistic for clients to have always been online, and it is a poor trust model to require clients to find a trusted third party (high friction and not always feasible).
+It's not realistic for clients to have always been online, and it is a poor trust model to require clients to find a trusted third party (high friction and not always feasible).

 With this feature, clients will be able to join the network from any device at any time.